kball/speakwritelisten.com/src/routes/blog/posts/10-10-a-little-more-about-soft-and-hard-skills.md

 ---
 title: "A little more about soft and hard skills"
 date: "2019-10-10T08:38:00.000Z"
-category: "daily-tips, speaking, writing, listening"
+category: "weekly-tips, speaking, writing, listening"
 twitter: true
 ---